maduce/fosscad-host/README.md

 ```bash
 :~$ sh hostlib.sh --delete
 ```
-If you use --delete you will need to generate the zippedpack again before you update.
+If you use --delete you will need to generate the zippedlib folder again before you update.

 ##### Setup Cron Update.